Skip to main content

 Located between the Greenwich Train Station and I-95, our prime location boasts proximity to and breathtaking views of Greenwich Harbor and Long Island Sound.

-Our Clubhouse at 4 Horseneck Lane in downtown Greenwich is where boys and girls come together to build our community.
-At the time of its original construction in the 1930s, the shared spaces of this Georgian building helped to transform the organization into the flourishing institution it is today.
-Extensive expansion and updates in the early 2000s created a versatile 53,000 square foot facility that meets the needs of our members, staff, board, and community members.
+The Rebecca S. Breed Clubhouse at 4 Horseneck Lane in downtown Greenwich is where boys and girls come together to build our community.
+Originally constructed in the 1930s, the shared spaces of this Georgian building helped transform the organization into the flourishing institution it is today.
+Extensive expansion and updates completed in 2025 created a versatile 63,000-square-foot facility designed to meet the evolving needs of our members, staff, board, and community.

 • Art Room